Mily1000V/xavcc.github.io-1/_posts/2017-04-23-biomimicry_software.md

 Utiliser du biomimétisme dans l'ingénierie logicielle ?
 Le chemin ressemble à cela mais il est encore long et plein de richesses.

-> " While  biomimicry  and  bio-inspiration has been successful in  specific  areas  of  computing, we are yet to see a successful application at a paradigm level.
+> " _While  biomimicry  and  bio-inspiration has been
+successful in  specific  areas  of  computing, we are yet to see a successful application at a paradigm level.
 Instead, we have observed repeated use of terms such as ecosystem without any benefit the metaphor might have otherwise  afforded.
-This  approach  entirely ignores  ecological  science; it  does not even vaguely approach sustainability."
-Samuel Mann
+This  approach  entirely ignores  ecological  science; it  does not even vaguely approach sustainability._" Samuel Mann